Shiny Pokémon: Changes to Shiny Pokémon odds

 Unique methods of boosting Shiny odds have been introduced throughout the series.
 In Gold and Silver, Shiny Pokémon had a 1 out of 64 chance of being obtained from the game's Pokémon breeding mechanic if one of the Egg's parents was a Shiny themselves.
 Pokémon Diamond and Pearl introduced a mechanic dubbed the "Masuda Method" by fans, named after Junichi Masuda, who implemented the concept in the games.
-If two Pokémon from alternate language versions of the games breed, they will have a 5 out of 8192 chance of hatching a Shiny from the resulting Egg, with later games having around a 1 in 683 chance.
+If two Pokémon from alternate language versions of the games breed, they will have a 5 out of 8192 (roughly 0.06%) chance of hatching a Shiny from the resulting Egg, with later games having around a 1 in 683 (roughly 0.15%) chance.
 Masuda had no idea of the mechanic's fan-dubbed name until years after it was implemented.
 Diamond and Pearl also introduced the Poke Radar, which allowed for players to chain repeated encounters of the same species.
 Black 2 and White 2 introduced the Shiny Charm, an item that roughly triples the chance of encountering a Shiny.

 Pokémon Sun and Moon included a feature called "SOS Battles", allowing players to continuously KO Pokémon in the span of one battle until a Shiny appeared.
 The series' previous usage of random encounters for Pokémon was changed in Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, which allowed players to see Pokémon, including Shinies, in the games' overworld.
 It also introduced "shiny chains", which increase the chance of encountering Shinies for each member of a given species caught in a row.
 Pokémon Legends: Arceus introduced an audio cue when a Shiny appears in the game's overworld near the player, which was later removed in the subsequent games Pokémon Scarlet and Violet.
 Scarlet and Violet also introduced a new mechanic, in which players could make sandwiches that increased the chances of encountering Shiny Pokémon.